-(7) Employ, assign and train all 21st CCLC staff members in specific responsibilities to ensure prompt, safe and orderly emergency drills and evacuations (as applicable for the specific type of emergency drill); 21st CCLC staff members as District employees MUST wear their District issued employee identification badge with picture and employee number at all times.
+- 1. Employ, assign and train all 21st CCLC staff members in specific responsibilities to ensure prompt, safe and orderly emergency drills and evacuations (as applicable for the specific type of emergency drill); 21st CCLC staff members as District employees MUST wear their District issued employee identification badge with picture and employee number at all times.
 ID badges enhance the security of the Nita M. Lowey 21st Century Community Learning Center.
 Employee IDs serve as a form of instant identification for everyone in the facility.
-Additionally, staff members wear a 21st CCLC button.

-- (8) Identify and report any hazardous areas requiring corrective measures to ensure utmost safety of participating 21st CCLC students.
+Additionally, staff members wear a 21st CCLC button. - 2.
+Identify and report any hazardous areas requiring corrective measures to ensure utmost safety of participating 21st CCLC students.
 Every member of the staff is responsible for the safety of pupils while on the school grounds.
 The principal shall eliminate all hazards on school grounds insofar as possible.
-The Main office doors are locked when the office closes at 4:30 pm. - (9) 21st CCLC staff shall be assigned to supervise students on the school grounds.
+The Main office doors are locked when the office closes at 4:30 pm. - 3.
+21st CCLC staff shall be assigned to supervise students on the school grounds.
 Program staff shall be on alert for any safety hazard and shall attempt to maintain orderly procedures on the part of the 21st CCLC students.
-The use of ten two-way radios is used by 21st CCLC staff in conjunction with the daytime school staff.
+21st CCLC staff use the use of ten two-way radios.
 The radios are also used for: (1) Service during emergencies.
-Cell service towers and landlines may fail during an emergency or disaster. - (2) Communication clarity.
+Cell service towers and landlines may fail during an emergency or disaster.
+(2) Communication clarity.
 Two-way radios are designed to offer clear communication in most conditions.
 And (3) Ease of use.
-Two-way radios feature touch-button talk communication, creating a simple means of communication. - (6) Daily sessions will be scheduled during school hours by the Integrated Services Coordinator (ISC).
-At the beginning of each session the ISC will pick up each student from their homeroom and escort them to the meeting room and will sign-in the participants.
-At the end of the session the ISC will escort students back to their homerooms, in the event the ISC is detained a paraprofessional will return students to class.
+Two-way radios feature touch-button talk communication, creating a simple means of communication. - 4.
+At the start of the program students arrive at the designated area, in most cases the cafeteria, each day the program is in session (Monday, Tuesday, Thursday, Friday) and is signed in by the Site Coordinator. - 5.
 21st CCLC students are supervised throughout the program, including transition time.
 No student is allowed in the hallways by themselves.
 A comprehensive plan has been established to ensure students use a "buddy system" with hall passes.
-To ensure adequate supervision each activity will adhere to ratio of 1 adult for every 10 21st CCLC students during program sessions.

-At the end of the program session, students will be signed out and escorted back to their classroom.
+To ensure adequate supervision each activity will adhere to ratio of 1 adult for every 15 21st CCLC students during academic activities and 1 adult for every 20 21st CCLC students during personal enrichment activities. - 6.
+At the end of the program, students will be signed out in front office area and dismissed by the site coordinator according to transportation mode: (1) Walkers, with a signed parent consent on file to walk home after the end of the program, congregate in the cafeteria.
+Once all walkers have been accounted for they are escorted to the end of the school property by two 21st CCLC program staff members.
+These students are dismissed first as an additional safety measure.
+(2) Bike riders, with signed parent consent on file to ride their bikes home after the end of the program, are escorted to the bike area and once all bike riders have been accounted for they must walk their bikes to end of the school property while accompanied by two 21st CCLC program members.
+(3) Car riders, with a signed parent consent with tag number, on file to ride car home after the end of the program, have tags attached to their book bags.
+The tags match the 21st CCLC car rider tag that is issued to parents and is displayed on the rear view mirror.
+(4) School bus riders will gather at the bus loop and will load the afterschool activity bus while supervised by one 21st CCLC program staff member.